pinterf/RgTools/README.md

 This plugin is written from scratch and licensed under the [MIT license][1].
 Some modes of RemoveGrain and Repair were taken from the Firesledge's Dither package.

+From v0.93 new pixel formats are supported
+- 10, 12, 14, 16 bit and float
+- Planar RGB, RGBA and YUVA (alpha plane is copied)

 ### Functions
 ```